DevOpsPlayground/Hands-on-with-Docker-Swarm/README.md

 * `<manager-ip>` - The Docker Swarm manager IP.
 Docker Swarm Manager IP to access containers in the cluster level.
 * `<port>` - The Docker Swarm Manager listening port.
 ​
-From the command line, we execute the following command
+* (Alternative) From the command line, we execute the following command
-* command: `curl -X GET http://<manager-ip>:<port>/containers/<container-id or container-name>/json`
+`curl -X GET http://<manager-ip>:<port>/containers/<container-id or container-name>/json`
 ​

 #### Get logs from a specific Container ID

 `http://<docker-node-ip>:<open-port>/containers/<container-id or container-name>/logs?stderr=1&stdout=1&`
-* Include the `logs` keyword after the container id`
+* Include the `logs` keyword after the container id/name
 * `stdout` – `1/True/true` or `0/False/false`, show `stdout` log.
 Default false.
 * `stderr` – `1/True/true` or `0/False/false`, show `stderr` log.
 Default false.
 ​
-From the command line, we execute the following command
+* (Alternative) From the command line, we execute the following command
-* command: `curl -X GET http://<manager-ip>:<port>/containers/<container-id or container-name>/logs?stderr=1&stdout=1&`
+`curl -X GET http://<manager-ip>:<port>/containers/<container-id or container-name>/logs?stderr=1&stdout=1&`
 ​

 #### Example: Running container and inspecting it
+What the `docker run` command would normally do, is to create a container and then start it.
+In this example you are going to create a `hello-world` container, then start it and finally check info about it (including the status, node name, etc).
+Ensure you replace the fields between `<` and `>` with the correct information.

 1. Create the hello-world container:
 `curl -H "Content-Type: application/json" -X POST -d '{"Hostname": "hello-world-node", "Image": "hello-world"}' http://<manager-ip>:<port>/containers/create?name=<container-name>`
 ​
-2. Start the hello-wold container:
+2. Start the hello-wold container by its name:
 `curl -X POST -H "Content-Type: application/json" -d '{}' http://<manager-ip>:<port>containers/<container-name>/start`
 ​
-3. Query your node by name
+3. Query your node by its name:
 `curl -X GET http://<manager-ip>:<port>/containers/<container-name>/json`

 ## Useful commands
+* List images in the docker host
+`docker images`
 * Run an image in a container
 `docker run <image-name>`
 * Get the containers running on your host at the moment, with the -a option to see stopped containers too